andrewcooke/choochoo/docs/docker.md

 # Docker Cookbook

+**Important** - the use of Docker has changed so quickly that these notes are now out of date.
+The [install](index.md) notes ar emore reliable.

 This page contains various hints, tips and examples on how you can configure and use the Docker images.